David Chiu

 $ gcc -Wall -g hwk1.c

-Here, gcc invokes the gnu c compiler (gcc).
-The -Wall flag instructs the compiler to display any warnings (even if the code compiles.)
+gcc invokes the GNU C Compiler (gcc) to run.
+The -Wall flag instructs it to display all compiler warnings (even if the code ultimately compiles.)
 The -g flag generates debugging information for debuggers that we’ll use later on.

-The executable file that is produced is called a.out.
+7. If all goes well the runnable executable (binary) file that is produced is called a.out.
 Type ls on the terminal to make sure it’s there.
 If you don’t see a.out, that means the compilation failed and there was a syntax error that need to fix.
 To run it, use the command ./<executable-file>

 1